matnoel/EasyFEA/README.md

 pip install EasyFEA
 ```

-You can also install EasyFEA with the [source code](https://github.com/matnoel/EasyFEA) using the `pip install .` command in the downloaded EasyFEA folder.
+You can also install EasyFEA with the [source code](https://github.com/matnoel/EasyFEA) using the `pip install .` command in the downloaded or cloned EasyFEA `folder`.

 ### Dependencies